A London-Middlesex System-Wide Professional Learning Day

 The title of our provincial pedagogy for the early years is a question.
 The question is not “How do children learn?”
 It is not “How does teaching happen?”
 It is asking about everyone’s learning.
 There is strong evidence to indicate that a significant element in response would be “together”.
 Together with children.
 Together with families.
 Together with colleagues.
 Together in contexts that challenge and intrigue us.
 We are never alone in this profession, but we may not be realizing the full potential of our together.

-In this session, we will consider what might happen when we challenge ourselves and each other to recognize and address the longstanding assumptions and practices that keep us from engaging in transformative experimentation.
-I will share stories of the experiences of educators who supported each other to be courageous in their exuberant quest to ensure that every aspect of their practice reflected the view of the child, family, and educator that they said they held.
-We will also look together at documentation from programs that committed to these views every day.
-This session will also serve to launch an ongoing network of pedagogical companions for those who are interested.
+In this session, we considered what might happen when we challenge ourselves and each other to recognize and address the longstanding assumptions and practices that keep us from engaging in transformative experimentation.
+Karyn shared stories of the experiences of educators who supported each other to be courageous in their exuberant quest to ensure that every aspect of their practice reflected the view of the child, family, and educator that they said they held.
+Participants, with Karyn, looked together at documentation from programs that committed to these views every day.
+This session also served to launch an ongoing network of pedagogical companions for those who are interested.

 After working with young children for several years as an early childhood educator, Karyn became a professor in college and university ECE programs, and has had the privilege of learning with children, educators, families and artists for over four decades.
 She founded and coordinated the Artists at the Centre project in Hamilton, Ontario that brought artists into early learning programs, and contributed to the development of the Ministry of Education’s pedagogy for early years document How Does Learning Happen?.
 She has been a keynote speaker at conferences across four continents and with Carol Anne Wien and artist Jason Avery is co-author of a book entitled “Documenting Children’s Meaning”, published by Davis Publications.

-This session will be in person at the Best Western Lamplighter Inn in the Crystal Ballroom.
-There are parking lots on both sides of the building.
-Parking is free.
+This session was in person at the Best Western Lamplighter Inn in the Crystal Ballroom.
+It was not recorded.

 EVERYTHING YOU WANTED TO KNOW ABOUT INDIANS BUT WERE AFRAID TO ASK (VIRTUAL)